MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/auto-rewave-shipments.md

 ## Enable rewaving for your system

-To enable rewaving for your system, you must set your system to process waves in batches and schedule the *Auto add shipments to wave* batch job as described in the following subsections.
+To enable rewaving for your system, you must set up your system to process waves in batches.
+You must also schedule the *Auto add shipments to wave* batch job.

 ### Enable wave processing in batches to allow for rewaving